joeyday/glideguide.blog/_posts/2023-02-02-friends-dont-let-friends-use-glideajax.md

   });
 ~~~

 I know what you're gonna say, this looks like more code than a typical GlideAjax call.
-That actually depends (my code has semi-robust error handling, for example, and quality GlideAjax really should follow similar best practice), but keep in mind this is _all_ the code.
+That actually depends on how many parameters you use and whether you need error handling, but keep in mind this is _all_ the code.
 There's no need for you to make any server-side component because the Table <abbr>API</abbr> does all the heavy lifting for you.
 One Client Script and you're done.

 Note, the `g_ck` variable is a client-side variable that stores the logged-in user's session token.
 It's the easiest way to authenticate the current user to the Table <abbr>API</abbr> so you don't have to pass along any other credential.
 Be aware <abbr>ACL</abbr>s will be honored, so you may need to find another way to do this if your Client Script needs to fetch records the user can't otherwise read.